Bwc9876/CodeReview/tests/TESTS.md

 Test to make sure if a student *doesn't* change the rubric of an ongoing review with a draft, the draft is preserved.
 Expected result: The scored rows are preserved when the rubric is changed

+#### test_draft_no_email

+Test to make sure that if a reviewer saves a draft of a review, no email is sent.
+Expected result: No email is sent

 #### test_grade

 Test to make sure a reviewer can grade reviews.